AYOUBnsr/AD-Lab-Build/README.md

 ## Lessons learned

+> [!IMPORTANT]
-- **VirtualBox's default NAT isolates VMs from each other.** This is the single most common blocker for anyone adapting VMware-based lab guides to VirtualBox — the fix is a dedicated NAT Network, not the per-VM NAT adapter.
+> **VirtualBox's default NAT isolates VMs from each other.** This is the single most common blocker for anyone adapting VMware-based lab guides to VirtualBox — the fix is a dedicated NAT Network, not the per-VM NAT adapter.

+> [!NOTE]
-- **DNS is the real dependency for domain discovery**, not just IP reachability.
+> **DNS is the real dependency for domain discovery**, not just IP reachability.
 A workstation can `ping` the DC successfully and still fail to find the domain if its DNS server isn't pointed at the DC.

+> [!TIP]
-- **Local accounts and domain accounts are two entirely separate identity systems.** The local account created during Windows 10 setup has zero authority over the domain — only credentials that exist inside Active Directory (like the domain Administrator) can approve a domain join.
+> **Local accounts and domain accounts are two entirely separate identity systems.** The local account created during Windows 10 setup has zero authority over the domain — only credentials that exist inside Active Directory (like the domain Administrator) can approve a domain join.

+> [!TIP]
-- **Snapshots are cheap insurance.** Taking a snapshot immediately after each VM reaches a known-good state (freshly promoted DC, freshly joined workstation) means any later experimentation — intentional or accidental — has a safe rollback point.
+> **Snapshots are cheap insurance.** Taking a snapshot immediately after each VM reaches a known-good state (freshly promoted DC, freshly joined workstation) means any later experimentation — intentional or accidental — has a safe rollback point.

 ## What's next